Flower Drum Song (film): Plot

-At the New Year's Parade, Linda rides on a float and sings about Grant Avenue, Chinatown's "western street with eastern manners" ("Grant Avenue").
-In an effort to keep Linda from marrying Wang Ta, Sammy invites Ta and his family to Celestial Gardens, where they see Frankie Wing recall girls he has known ("Gliding Through My Memoree") and Linda's nightclub act ("Fan Tan Fannie").
+At the New Year's Parade, in an effort to keep Linda from marrying Wang Ta, Sammy invites Ta and his family to Celestial Gardens, where they see Linda's nightclub act.
 Wang Ta is shocked at her performance.
 He leaves, distraught, accompanied by the seamstress Helen Chao, his friend since childhood.
 Helen also grew up in the U.S. and deeply loves Ta.
-Ta becomes drunk in his misery over Linda, and Helen ends up letting him stay for the night in her apartment, where she declares her unrequited love ("Love, Look Away").
+Ta becomes drunk in his misery over Linda, and Helen ends up letting him stay for the night in her apartment, where she declares her unrequited love.

 In the morning, Mei Li comes to deliver a burned coat for Helen to mend and becomes distressed when she discovers Wang Ta's clothing in Helen's kitchen.
 When Ta wakes up (seconds after Mei Li leaves), he still does not notice Helen's affections, even as she pleads for him to stay, and he leaves quickly.
-He goes to speak with Mei Li, now realizing that she is a better match for him than Linda Low ("You Are Beautiful"), only to have Mei Li reject him, saying that she once loved him, but not anymore.
+He goes to speak with Mei Li, now realizing that she is a better match for him than Linda Low, only to have Mei Li reject him, saying that she once loved him, but not anymore.

 She and her father leave Master Wang's house and pursue the marriage contract between Mei Li and Sammy Fong.
-Sammy has proposed to Linda, who daydreams about wedded life ("Sunday").
-Unfortunately, now that Mei Li is pursuing Sammy again, he and Linda will be unable to marry as the contract with Mei Li is binding.
-Sammy enumerates his many faults ("Don't Marry Me") in a last-ditch attempt to convince Mei Li to break the contract.
-Before the wedding, Wang Ta goes to see Mei Li, and they both realize that they are deeply in love with one another.
+Sammy has proposed to Linda.
+However, now that Mei Li is pursuing Sammy again, he and Linda will be unable to marry as the contract with Mei Li is binding.
+Sammy enumerates his many faults in an attempt to convince Mei Li to break the contract.
+Before the wedding, Wang Ta goes to see Mei Li, and they both realize that they are in love with one another.
 They agree to try to come up with a way to get Mei Li out of her marriage contract.

 The day of the wedding, before she is to sip from a goblet (which would seal her marriage to Sammy), Mei Li declares that, because she entered the United States illegally, the marriage contract is null and void (which she learned from a TV Western she watched on the late show the previous night).
 Wang Ta can marry Mei Li, and Sammy decides to marry Linda, resulting in a double wedding.